Gregor-Davies/GEG/README.md

 Geg Doot - Forces GEG Bot to doot your message.

+Geg Ping - Check's your ping to Discords servers & API

 Geg Vapor - ( This feature is in BETA so their may be some errors in the code ) Forces GEG Bot to vaporwave your message.

 Want me to add a command suggest one by opening a issue and I will implement it!